A parameterized surface in 3D space is the image of a function

 Parameterized surfaces feed into:

-The pattern matches that of parameterized curves: parameterize, compute the appropriate “differential factor” from derivatives of the parameterization, integrate over the parameter domain.
+Same pattern as parameterized curves: parameterize, compute the differential factor from derivatives of the parameterization, integrate over the parameter domain.